yjham2002/UnivTable/README.md

 - Support Android Developer : Seho Chun
 - Document Manager/REST Implementation : Sangeon Park
 - Support Server Developer : Dongmin Jeong

+### This App Developed on the base of Dongguk Helper.
+- You can find the base app [on GitHub](https://github.com/yjham2002/dguplan).